 The organization also manages the insurance policy of its members.
 It does this in conjunction with other organizations such as the Austbrokers Countrywide.
 They make sure that you have the right coverage necessary for professional practice.

 Always look at conveyancing as a business, since you are providing a service that people need.
 It is for this reason that you should also engage in meaningful and more relevant marketing activities.

 Utilize your experience as an apprentice while waiting for your chance to get a license.
 Your work before should have already exposed you to different clients.
 You may have also fostered good relationships with them.
-You can always get in touch with them and tell them that you are now offering your own conveyancing services.
-They may no longer have a need for such a service.
+You can always get in touch with them and tell them that you are now offering your conveyancing services.
+They may no longer need such a service.
 However, they may know someone who does.